fleetingbytes/mrot/crates/mrot/README.md

 ### Getting Meal Suggestions

 When you run the `what` subcommand mrot tries to suggest you the meals which you have not consumed for the longest time.
 If a meal from long ago matches a meal planned in the near future (by default in the next twelve days starting tomorrow), it is not suggested in order to avoid having the same meal again too soon.
-This is called the *look-ahead* option and you can configure it or disable it entirely.
+This is called the *ignore period* option and you can configure it or disable it entirely.
 Independent of this you can pass the names of any meals which you do not want to be suggested, see the *ignore* option below.

 The procedure which mrot runs internally is something like this:

 * for each unique recorded meal, look up the date when it was last consumed
 * filter out the meals which are on the ignore list
-* filter out the meals which are planned and recorded in advance within the look-ahead period
+* filter out the meals which are planned and recorded in advance within the ignore period
 * limit the number of suggestions according to your configuration or the CLI option

 ## Feature Ovewiew